iTwin/iTwinUI/README.md

 ## Contributing

 Are you interested in helping iTwinUI grow & expand?
-You can submit ideas or bugs by creating items in [our backlog](https://dev.azure.com/bentleycs/UX%20Design/_backlogs/backlog/iTwinUI/Features/?workitem=543453).
+You can submit ideas or bugs by creating items in [issues](https://github.com/iTwin/iTwinUI/issues).
-Please read our [CONTRIBUTING.md](https://dev.azure.com/bentleycs/UX%20Design/_git/iTwinUI?path=%2FCONTRIBUTING.md&_a=preview) for more information.
+Please read our [CONTRIBUTING.md](https://github.com/iTwin/iTwinUI/blob/main/CONTRIBUTING.md) for more information.

 ## Changelog

-Read our [CHANGELOG.md](https://dev.azure.com/bentleycs/UX%20Design/_git/iTwinUI?path=%2FCHANGELOG.md&_a=preview) to find recent changes.
+Read our [CHANGELOG.md](https://github.com/iTwin/iTwinUI/blob/main/CHANGELOG.md) to find recent changes.